Harnessing customer feedback for product longevity

 Copy to clipboard

-Have you ever launched a product so innovative but so out of touch with market needs?
+Have you ever launched a product so innovative yet so out of touch with market needs?
 Have your customers been making complaints about missing features in your latest updates?
 Has a new competitor been slowly but surely increasing their market share – at your expense?
-These scenarios are what might happen when you neglect customer feedback or fail to act accordingly.
+These scenarios are likely to happen if your business neglects customer feedback or doesn’t take it into consideration in decision making.

 What is customer feedback?